isomerpages/pa-chingay/_chingay50-stories/Asher Mendelsohn.md

 permalink: /chingay50-stories/asher-mendelsohn
 description: ""
 ---
 ![Asher Mendelsohn](/images/Chingay50%20Stories/OurChingay50Stories%20-%20Asher%20Mendelsohn.jpeg)

 **Asher Mendelsohn**

 **Going Solo**

 For 13-year-old Asher Mendelsohn, performing is a passion.
 This year, the submission to Chingay’s We’ve Got Talent!
-2022 unlocked a significant milestone in his life as a performer.
+(WGT) 2022 unlocked a significant milestone in his life as a performer.

 Nothing fazes him.
 Not heavy commitments, or having to forego goodies such as pineapple tarts and _bak kwa_ to be at his best for the longest solo performance of his life.